kmlawson/global-times-plural-places-mo5151/assignments.md

 * The date of submission
 * The assignment you are submitting (e.g. Historiographical Essay, Empirical Research Essay, etc.)
 * Your student number
-* A title, when appropriate
+* A title for your essay
-* The total number of words (use the word count feature of your word processor)
+* The total number of words including footnotes (use the word count feature of your word processor)

 When formatting your assignments, please follow these guidelines: